-- Basha's Supermarket (NE corner of Southern and McClintock) -- Local grocery store chain a newish location with good produce, some bulk natural foods, and all the typical grocery store stuff.
-Much less crowded than the Safeway at Rural and Broadway. - Downtown Phoenix Public Market Year-Round Farmer's market Wednesdays 4 p.m.
-8 p.m., Saturdays 8 a.m. to Noon 721 N. Central SE Corner of Central Ave. & McKinley St. (2 blks S of Roosevelt) - Fry's Food Store Two locations on Southern Ave one near Mill Ave and the other near Rural Rd. - Lee Lee Oriental Supermarket 2025 N. Dobson Road in Chandler.
-(480) 899-2887 (a huge warehouse where each ethnicity gets a row-plus fresh and inexpensive produce and seafood). - Mekong Plaza (corner of Main or Apache and Dobson) good Asian supermarket. - Rollins Market (5th and Beck) Small grocery store which has a limited selection focused on Mexican foods.
+- Fry's Food Store Two locations on Southern Ave one near Mill Ave and the other near Rural Rd. - Lee Lee Oriental Supermarket 2025 N. Dobson Road in Chandler.
+(480) 899-2887 (a huge warehouse where each ethnicity gets a row-plus fresh and inexpensive produce and seafood). - Mekong Plaza (corner of Main or Apache and Dobson) good Asian supermarket and easily accessible via public transit. - Rollins Market (5th and Beck) Small grocery store which has a limited selection focused on Mexican foods.
 It has a little butcher section. - Safeway Really close to campus, on the NE corner of Rural Rd and Broadway Rd - Segal's Kosher Market 4818 N. 7 th Street in Phoenix.
-(602) 277-5769 - Sprouts (Formerly known as Sunflower Market; NW corner of Southern and McClintock) -- Great prices on produce, some local bakery breads, olive bar, good cheeses, big liquor, and wine section, lots of natural and organic products.
-This place rocks. - Tempe Farmer's Market (SE corner of Farmer and University) Convenient, but somewhat pricey, selection of fresh produce.
-Open daily and late (until 11 pm or later) - Trader Joe's (Rural and University) -- High quality, cheap prices - Walmart Another grocery store on Southern Ave (on the NW corner with Rural Rd. - Whole foods (Rural and Baseline) Expensive selection of a large variety of organic, local, and gourmet foods.
+(602) 277-5769 - Sprouts (Formerly known as Sunflower Market; NW corner of Southern and McClintock) Great prices on produce, some local bakery breads, olive bar, good cheeses, big liquor, and wine section, lots of natural and organic products.
+This place rocks. - Trader Joe's (Rural and University) High quality, cheap prices - Walmart Another grocery store on Southern Ave (on the NW corner with Rural Rd. - Whole foods (Rural and Baseline) Expensive selection of a large variety of organic, local, and gourmet foods.
 They do have great local goat cheese, olive oil, tomatoes, etc. Huge one in Chandler on W Ray Rd also has pretty affordable eating options (good pizza!
 Happy hour all day Saturday!)